jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 #### Resizable BAR

 [Resizable Bar (ReBAR)](https://www.intel.com/content/www/us/en/support/articles/000090831/graphics.html) is a PCI Express feature that optimizes access to PCIe devices.
 This feature requires support from both the platform and the device.
-Support for this feature is available beginning with Intel 10th gen, and likewise beginning with AMD Ryzen 3000 Series.
+Support for this feature is respectively available beginning with Intel 10th gen and AMD Ryzen 3000 Series.

 In BIOS settings of motherboards, it may also be called `Smart Access Memory` or `Clever Access Memory`